Chapter OverviewNetworks and Collaboration

 The systems view of innovation brings into focus the importance of the networks connecting individuals and organisations.
-Knowledge can be highly specialised and fragmented, and some of the benefits of innovation flow from its transfer and diffusion.
-Various measures of collaboration can be used to indicate the system's connectedness.
-In general, market incentives are not conducive to the transfer and diffusion of knowledge.
-As such, there is a case for policy to help facilitate the flow of knowledge across different parts of the system to maximise the economic benefits of innovation.
+Knowledge is often highly specialised and fragmented, and some of the economic benefits are unattainable without its transfer and diffusion.
+Various measures of collaboration can indicate the system's connectedness.
+It is a widely accepted principle that market incentives are not conducive to the transfer and diffusion of knowledge, implying a clear role for policy facilitate the flow of knowledge across different parts of the system to maximise the benefits of innovation for society at large.

-Roughly one in five innovation-active firms in Australia collaborate for the purpose of innovation.
-Firms collaborate primarily with their customers and suppliers, or with other businesses owned by the same company.
+Roughly one in five innovation-active businesses in Australia collaborate for the purpose of innovation.
+Businesses collaborate primarily with their customers and suppliers, or with other businesses owned by the same company.
 Collaboration between businesses and the public research sector is generally weak, and international collaboration is weaker still.
 Business funding of R&D in the higher education research sector is low.
-Of the modest number of firms undertaking joint R&D, large firms and firms in the Mining or Professional, Scientific and Technical Services industries are most active.
+Of the modest number of businesses undertaking joint R&D, large businesses and businesses in the Mining or Professional, scientific and technical services industries are most active.